RunDumy/Star/DEPLOYMENT_GUIDE.md

 ## 🎯 Overview

 Your revolutionary **Interactive Tarot Drag-and-Drop Reader** with Spotify playlists and IPGeolocation insights is now ready for production deployment!
-This guide covers deploying to **Vercel** (frontend) and **Render** (backend) for scalable, production-ready hosting.
+This guide covers deploying to **Vercel** (frontend) and **Azure App Service** (backend) for scalable, production-ready hosting.

 ## 🏗️ Project Architecture